aws-plc/Namba/README.md

-# Namba
+# aws-number
-This is the point to start financial reports
+The point to start about financial report